Fluorescence: History

+Organic compounds, often with multiple ring structures, that can absorb and re-emit light at a longer wavelength.
+The approximate wavelength of emission of these common dyes is shown in the color of the drawing.

 Fluorescence was observed long before it was named and understood.

 An early observation of fluorescence was known to the Aztecs and described in 1560 by Bernardino de Sahagún and in 1565 by Nicolás Monardes in the infusion known as lignum nephriticum (Latin for "kidney wood").
 It was derived from the wood of two tree species, Pterocarpus indicus and Eysenhardtia polystachya.

 The chemical compound responsible for this fluorescence is matlaline, which is the oxidation product of one of the flavonoids found in this wood.